Durgapur: Climate

-Civic administration
+Law administration

 Police stations

-Durgapur police station, located on Aurobindo Avenue, Durgapur Steel Township, has jurisdiction over parts of Andal CD Block.
-The area covered is 80 km2 and the population covered is 292,841.
+Aurobindo Police Station, located in Durgapur Steel Township, opposite to Office of Commissioner of Police (Asansol-Durgapur) has jurisdiction over parts of Andal CD Block.
+The area covered is 87 km2 and the population covered is 292,841.
+It has following investigation centres under it.

-Coke Oven police station, located near Durgapur railway station, has jurisdiction over parts of Durgapur municipal corporation.
+Coke Oven police station, located near the Durgapur Railway Station, has jurisdiction over parts of the Durgapur municipal corporation.
 The area covered is 49 km2 and the population covered is 136,181.